MicrosoftDocs/Viva/Viva/goals/explorer.md

 **What does exporting tags as a separate field mean?**

-If an objective, key result, or project has more than one tag, the field can be exported as separate columns instead of comma-separated values in the .csv/Excel file.
+If an objective, key result, or initiative has more than one tag, the field can be exported as separate columns instead of comma-separated values in the .csv/Excel file.

-**How do I export my OKRs and projects?**
+**How do I export my OKRs and initiatives?**

-You can use Explorer to export OKRs and projects.
+You can use Explorer to export OKRs and initiatives.
 Go to Explorer from the main menu.
 You can use the **All objectives** view if you want to export all your OKRs or apply any desired filters, like time period or owner.

 > [!NOTE]
 > By default, Explorer only displays top-level objectives.
-If you want to include the KRs/projects, you can use the flat-list view or choose to include the child key results/child projects when you export.
+If you want to include the KRs/initiatives, you can use the flat-list view or choose to include the child key results/child initiatives when you export.

 **Flat-list view:**